patrykwegrzyn/musicutil/README.md

 # musicutil

-JavaScript port of Monome Norns musicutil
+JavaScript port of Monome Norns musicutil by Mark Eats

+Utility methods for working with notes, scales and chords.